QuantEcon/lecture-python.myst/_sources/svd_intro.md

 ## Overview

-The **singular value decomposition** is a work-horse in applications of least squares projection that form the backbone of important parts of modern machine learning methods.
+The **singular value decomposition** is a work-horse in applications of least squares projection that form a foundation for  some important machine learning methods.

 This lecture describes the singular value decomposition and two of its uses: